-Director Costa reported that he attended the last meeting.
-He reported that RWA/SGA will be moving to a new location in South Natomas.
-He informed the Board that there was a lot of discussion regarding the \$55 million for the Voluntary Agreement.
-In addition, he stated that Mr. Greg Zlotnick was able to get the deadline extended, which resulted in the District and other agencies submitting projects for the grant.
+Director Costa reported that he attended the SGA meeting on April 13th.
+He informed the Board that a day or so prior to the April 12 RWA special Board meeting, staff found out that RWA and SGA were authorized by DWR to handle the project grants and that the end of the meeting was the deadline to apply for the grants.
+He commended Mr. Greg Zlotnick for his involvement to get the deadline extended, which resulted in the District and other agencies submitting projects for the grant.